Bill Lamb: Political career

-At the 1938 state election, Lamb was elected to the New South Wales Parliament as the Labor member for the new seat of Granville.
+At the 1938 state election, Lamb was elected to the New South Wales Legislative Assembly as the Labor member for the new seat of Granville.
 He defeated the sitting United Australia Party member, Claude Fleck.
 He was a supporter of Lang's Australian Labor Party (Non-Communist) during the party split of 1941 but did not support the later manifestations of Lang Labor.

 Speaker of the Legislative Assembly

 Lamb succeeded Daniel Clyne as the Speaker of the New South Wales Legislative Assembly after the 1947 election and retained the position for twelve years.
 His time as speaker was characterised by his singular interpretation of standing orders and firm control, leading to frequent criticism from the opposition for inflexibility, unnecessary interjections from the chair and bias towards the government.
 Unusually for a serving speaker, Lamb often made contributions in committee stages of bills.
 Controversially he even opposed some of his government's legislation, including the Local Government (Areas) bill in 1948, calling it a "flagrant violation of the fundamental principles of the democratic system" which was a reference to the decision to amalgamate Granville Council into Parramatta instead of the other way round.
 He received the Queen Elizabeth II Coronation Medal in 1953.

 Defeated in a caucus ballot for speaker in 1959, Lamb was granted retention of the "Honourable" title.
 Lamb retained his seat of Granville throughout his time in parliament but lost Labor Party pre-selection prior to the 1962 state election and retired.
 He did not live long outside of politics, dying on 8 January 1964, and was buried in Rookwood Cemetery.